Control Structure and Dam

 Following a safety inspection by the Department of Ecology Dam Safety Office in September of 2021, it was determined that the Loon Lake control structure was in fair condition with several deficiencies requiring attention.
 The three-turn-style gate structure (dam) has one inoperable gate and slight leaking of the remaining two gates.
 As described in the report by the Department of Ecology Dam Safety Office the repairs that are needed (gate mechanisms and concrete work) can only be completed at a time when water levels are low which would generally be in the late summer, fall, or winter months.
 In addition, the channel from the lake to the dam currently has sand, muck, and debris impeding the water flow making it difficult to lower the lake quickly.

-While the responsibility of the dam and channel is being determined through the legal system, they will both remain in their current condition awaiting a new court
+While the responsibility of the dam and channel is being determined through the legal system, they will both remain in their current condition awaiting a new court order.

-*********************************** Meeting Notice
+********************************Meeting Notices

 LLPOA

-Historical Old Schoolhouse
+Old Schoolhouse

-4000 Colville Rd,
+4000 Colville Rd

 Email us at: